A factor of a double Mersenne number MMp has form 2*k*Mp+1. We are testing the small k.

 Q: What software is used to do these calculations?

-A: We used a PARI script written by LaurV to eliminate all the Ks that are not 0,1 (mod 4)
+A: At first we used a PARI script written by LaurV to eliminate all the Ks that are not 0,1 (mod 4)

 and divisible by prime divisors <100M up to k<10,000.